AUTHOR: Olivier Schmitt

 Carefully defined terms form a scaffolding for his research.
 He defines a junior partner as any state whose contribution is not the most important militarily (number of troops) or politically (leadership).
 He explores the reasons states form alliances and how junior partners affect alliance policies and strategies.
 Do they honor alliance commitments?
 Does their presence make war more or less likely?

 But first, it is important to differentiate between coalitions and alliances.
 Alliances are long-term efforts that translate peacetime organizations to wartime, while coalitions are typically formed to counter a specific threat.
 It is also important to recognize that a contribution is based on more than manpower.
 It is false to assume that coalition leaders should simply aggregate individual members as if it were a unilateral operation.
 Gen. John Pershing, commander of American Expeditionary Forces in France in 1918, refused to allow American soldiers to be mere backfill for French or British militaries.
 He insisted they operate as autonomous, associated allies.
-All nations demand some evidence that its troops matter to the campaign’s objectives.
+All nations demand some evidence that their troops matter to the campaign’s objectives.
 Leaders must understand that coalitions are, as French strategist Adm.
 Raoul Castex observes, “transitory assemblies of nations brought together by temporarily shared interests on some points, but still disagreeing on others.”

 Reliability also affects strategy.
 Specific junior-partner shortfalls in operational and tactical proficiency may hamper a mission.
 Bringing on a coalition partner lacking a history of military cooperation may lead to friction.
 When a junior partner is not able to handle multinational operations, or when equipment varies widely or a language barrier exists, integrating a junior partner may seem more trouble than its worth.